Starling vs HSBC Business Account: Which Is Better?

 HSBC has an extensive UK branch network.
 You can deposit cash, speak to a banker in person, and handle account queries face-to-face.
 For businesses that handle cash, deal with complex account changes, or simply prefer in-person banking, HSBC provides that infrastructure.

 Starling has no physical branches.
 All banking is done through the app or online.
 Cash deposits are possible via Post Office branches, but the service is less convenient than a direct bank deposit.
+When you turn up at month-end with a weekend’s cash takings, HSBC takes it over the counter; with Starling you are queuing at the Post Office instead.

 For a business that never handles cash and operates entirely digitally, the absence of branches is not a limitation.
 For any business that regularly deposits cash or needs face-to-face support, HSBC branch access is a genuine advantage.